kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 The Phone Signature view instead compares a distributed pattern across 100 vocabulary-aligned coordinates with frozen phone prototypes.
 The result is closer to a constellation than a label: no single star gives the answer, but the arrangement carries information.

 At Whisper encoder layer 2, reading only the highest coordinate produced about 63.5% phone macro-F1.
 Reading the distributed pattern raised this to roughly 80% across independently fitted lenses.

+Those validation numbers come from aligned native 20 ms midpoint states.
+The public map groups five states into each phoneme-scale 100 ms display cell and advances by 80 ms, so neighboring cells share one state.
+A cell can still contain more than one phone; it is a visualization, not a separately validated 100 ms phone classifier or boundary detector.

 This does not mean the encoder literally stores phone symbols.
 The displayed phones are prototype similarities, not probabilities or causal labels.
 But the constellation preserves more phonetic structure than the single brightest coordinate.